-Simulation Provides Insight and Training at Surrey Nuclear Power Station
+Simulation Provides Insight and Training at Surry Nuclear Power Station

 Exploring Emergency Events

 Warren developed a second simulation that depicts how station equipment responds to certain types of emergency events.
 "It also explores operation of the atmospheric dump valves in automatic and manual modes, as well as common system failures that can occur and the actions that need to be taken by operators," he said.

 "The simulations can be used at an employee's workstation or can be projected in a classroom environment to provide a rapid method for understanding complex process controller concepts."
 Warren's simulations were designed on a Pentium PC using VisSim modeling and simulation software.
 He said the feedback received from trainees indicated an improvement in the assimilation and retention of the training material, and instruction time was reduced from 10 hours to two hours.